-- 11.4 The Accounting Officer must assess the budgetary performance of the municipality for the first half of the financial year, taking into account all the monthly budget reports for the first six months, the Service Delivery Performance of the municipality as against the Service Delivery Targets and Performance Indicators which are set in the Service Delivery and Budget Implementation Plan. - 11.5 The Accounting Officer must then submit a report on such assessment to the Mayor by 25 January of each year and to Finance Portfolio and Executive Committees, Council, KwaZulu-Natal Provincial Treasury and National Treasury by 31 January of each year. - 11.6 The Accounting Officer may in such report make recommendations after considering the recommendation of the Strategic Executive Director: Budget and Treasury Office for adjusting the annual budget through adjustment budget and for revising the projections of revenues and expenses set out in the Service Delivery and Budget Implementation Plan
+- 11.4 The Accounting Officer of a municipality must assess the performance of the municipality for the first half of the financial year, taking into account all the monthly statements referred to in Section 71 for the first six months, the municipality's Service Delivery Performance during the first half of the financial year end the Service Delivery Targets and Performance Indicators which are set in the Service Delivery and Budget Implementation Plan. - 11.5 The Accounting Officer must then submit a report on such assessment to the Mayor by 25 January of each year and to Finance Portfolio and Executive Committees, Council, KwaZulu-Natal Provincial Treasury and National Treasury by 31 January of each year. - 11.6 The Accounting Officer may in such report make recommendations after considering the recommendation of the Strategic Executive Director for Budget and Treasury Office for adjusting the annual budget through adjustment budget and for revising the projections of revenues and expenses set out in the Service Delivery and Budget Implementation Plan